tpoisot/DataSharingPaper/DataSharing-MS.md

 Gathering data, either in the lab or in the field, costs money, as it requires the acquisition and maintenance of equipments and reagents, in addition to salaries.
 In this perspective, generating new data when existing ones are available and could bring answers to a question is a wasteful practice.
 So as to avoid this, we need to have an easy way to find suitable data, which require thorough indexing.
 The large amount of hard to access data was dubbed 'dark data' [@Heidorn2008].
 The fraction of data falling within this category is likely to increase. [@Wicherts2006] surveyed the field of psychology, and showed that asking for the raw data often does not result in a successful data sharing outcome, even after 6 months of repeated inquiries.
 Authors can claim to have 'lost' the data, can be extremely slow to reply, can ignore emails, the given contact email address may be invalid and it can be difficult to find the 'current' contact address.
-Authors also die or retire, and sadly this can result in the loss of valuable scientific data unless it has been accessibly and discoverably archived elsewhere.
+Authors also die or retire, and sadly this can result in the loss of valuable scientific data unless it has been accessibly and archived elsewhere in a discoverable and searchable way.
 Ultimately, authors can also flat out refuse to give the data.
 The practice of releasing data into the public domain with a CC0 waiver (best) or with minimally-restrictive licenses (some of which are explained in a later section), and associated with standards-compliant metadata, will help fight this effect.
 Overall, by making data easier to access, understand, and re-use, we will decrease the flow of funding going into data gathering, and thus decrease the financial pressure on labs.

-Assuming that the increase of data sharing will result in enhanced recognition of the work involved in data collection and curation (which we detail later), data sharing can also be a way of valorizing "negative" results.
-Because the likelihood of a paper being published depends on the significance of the results it reports, the publication bias in favor of positive results is well documented across all scientific fields, and results in the accumulation of statistical bias over time [@Scargle2000].
+Assuming that the increase of data sharing will result in enhanced recognition of the work involved in data collection and curation (which we detail later), data sharing can also be a way of adding value to "negative" results.
+Because the likelihood of a paper being published depends on the significance of the results it reports, the publication bias in favour of positive results is well documented across all scientific fields, and results in the accumulation of statistical bias over time [@Scargle2000].
 By dissociating the data from the paper, and recognizing data as a form of scientific production, it is possible